MCvanderBerg/Arduino/7SegmentDisplay/README.md

   * one of the GND pins connected to grount with a 20ohm resistor

 ## Circuit:

-although the resistors are used for safety of the leds a 20ohm resistor is not needed, but would be recommended
+Although the resistors are used for safety of the leds a 20ohm resistor is not needed, but would be recommended
--

 ---

 ## Contributers